Isointense Infant Brain Segmentation with a Hyper-dense Connected Convolutional Neural Network: Experiments and results

 \subsection{Dataset}

-The dataset employed in this study is publicly available from the iSEG Grand MICCAI Challenge\footnote{http://iseg2017.web.unc.edu/}.
+The dataset employed in this study is publicly available from the iSEG Grand MICCAI Challenge \cite{iSEG}.
 Selected scans for training and testing were acquired at the UNC-Chapel Hill and were randomly chosen from the pilot study of Baby Connectome Project (BCP)\footnote{http://babyconnectomeproject.org}.
 All scans were acquired on a Siemens head-only 3T scanners with a circular polarized head coil.
 During the scan, infants were asleep, unsedated, fitted with ear protection, and their heads were secured in a vacuum-fixation device.

 T2 images were linearly aligned to their corresponding T1 images.
 All images were resampled into an isotropic 1$\times$ 1$\times$1 mm$^3$ resolution.
 Using in-house tools, standard image pre-processing steps were then applied before manual segmentation, including skull stripping, intensity inhomogeneity correction, and removal of the cerebellum and brain stem.
 We used 9 subjects for training the network, one for validation and 13 subjects for testing.